Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 <TabItem value="aws1" label="AWS">

-**Network type** [will be moved here on the UI]
+**Network type**

 **Public** or **Private** refers to how AI Unlimited should communicate with the engine.
 The engine might have a public IP address, a private IP address, or both.
 Indicate the type of IP address to which AI Unlimited should connect.
 [Is it determined by a cloud parm?
-Tell them where/when they chose it and where to see it?]
+Tell them where/when they chose it and where to see it?
+Potentially different for AWS vs. Azure.]

 **IAM role**

-If AI Unlimited creates this [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html), it creates it for the AWS [cluster](/docs/glossary.md#glo-cluster) that deploys the engine&mdash;each time you deploy the engine.
-If your organization creates the role, it must be broad enough for all the clusters that might deploy the engine.
+If AI Unlimited creates the [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html), it creates it for the AWS [cluster](/docs/glossary.md#glo-cluster) that deploys the engine&mdash;each time you deploy the engine.
+If your organization creates the role, it must be broad enough to include all the clusters that might deploy the engine.

 </TabItem>
 <TabItem value="azure" label="Azure">

-**Network type** [will be moved here on the UI]
+**Network type**

-[potentially different for AWS vs. Azure if this relates to a cloud parm?]
+**Public** or **Private** refers to how AI Unlimited should communicate with the engine.
+The engine might have a public IP address, a private IP address, or both.
+Indicate the type of IP address to which AI Unlimited should connect.
+[Is it determined by a cloud parm?
+Tell them where/when they chose it and where to see it?
+Potentially different for AWS vs. Azure.]

 </TabItem>
 </Tabs>